DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "What?"

-Jeanne, and Fairin also, both raised their eyebrows.
+Jeanne, and Farin also, both raised their eyebrows.
 And Rinne, who was besides Kai and up until now was uninterested, had dumbfounded look.

 "...I'd like to hear the details."